Theerasak Longji: Murder

 On 17 July 2012, 17-year-old Danudet Sukmak was approached and attacked by Longji and another young person in southern Trang province.
-The attackers, wielding knives, stabbed Sukmak a total of twenty-four times.
-Sukmak ran to a nearby park and died at the scene.
-Longji then stole Sukmak's mobile phone and money and fled the area.
+The attackers, wielding knives, stabbed Danudet a total of twenty-four times.
+Danudet ran to a nearby park and died at the scene.
+Theerasak then stole Danudet's mobile phone and money, then fled the area.

 Trial and execution

-Longji knew Sukmak and the supposed motivation for the attack was jealousy over a girl.
-Longji had a history of being arrested several times prior to the murder charge.
+Theerasak knew Danudet and the supposed motivation for the attack was jealousy over a girl.
+Theerasak had a history of being arrested several times prior to the murder charge.
 He had been arrested on drug charges, possession of marijuana, and a firearms offense.
 He was ultimately convicted of aggravated robbery and aggravated murder and was sentenced to death.
 His conviction was upheld by the Appeal Court and the Supreme Court.
 The other attacker or attackers were never caught.

-On 18 June 2018, Longji was executed by lethal injection at Bang Kwang Central Prison.
-At 4:00 p.m. that day the ruling was made that he be executed.
+On 18 June 2018, Theerasak was executed by lethal injection at Bang Kwang Central Prison.
+At 4:00 p.m. that day the ruling had been made that he be executed.
 At 5:00 p.m. he was permitted to phone his wife in an hour's long phone call, during which he proclaimed his innocence.
 He did not speak to his 8-year-old son.
 At 6:00 p.m. the lethal injection process began and he was pronounced dead.
 He spent his final moments praying in Arabic.
 After his execution, prison officials phoned his mother and told her that she or a family member could collect his body.

-Longji was the first person to be executed in Thailand since 2009, and the seventh to be executed by lethal injection since Thailand switched from execution by firing squad in 2003.
+Theerasak was the first person to be executed in Thailand since 2009, and the seventh to be executed by lethal injection since Thailand switched from execution by firing squad in 2003.
 He remains the most recent person to be executed in Thailand.